AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 From this point, configure the application service(s) based on the way by which to process the data on AnyLog.

+## Publishing data
+Edgex can transfer data into ANyLog using the following calls:
+* Using REST PUT - this option receives data from Edgex and stores the data in AnyLog without data transformation.
+* Using REST POST - this option receives data from Edgex and stores the data in AnyLog with data transformation.
+* Using Message Broker - AnyLog receives data as a message broker and allows data transformation.

 ## Publishing via PUT

-Sending data into AnyLog via _PUT_ is probably the easiest as there are no requirements on the AnyLog side.
-However, unlike _POST_ and _MQTT_, the data wil not be analyzed but rather processed and stored as is.
-As such, there's a need to specify a data format convertor (on EdgeX side) in order for AnyLog to process only the readings.
+Specify a data format convertor (on EdgeX side) in order for AnyLog to process only the readings.

+On the ANyLog side, the data is organized in a database and table

 Note, all readings that come through the same app-service (via _PUT_), will be stored on the same table.